irisherdy/irisherdy/README.md

 - 😄 Pronouns: She/Her
 - 🎹 hobbies: 🎹🎧📺📚📝
 - ⚡ Fun fact: I am the human of two kittens, Batman and Kitty 😸😸
-- 📫 How to reach me: irisherdyrangel AT gmail DOT com | LinkedIn: @irisherdyrangel
+- 📫 How to reach me: irishmpeixoto AT gmail DOT com | LinkedIn: @irisherdy

 ---------------------------------------------------------------------------------------------------------------------------